 Long Hall

 Beat the Crowds: Arrive before opening time or purchase your tickets in advance.
-There is a €3 fee per ticket for advance purchase, but this beats standing in line for a half an hour or more.
+There is small additional fee per ticket for advance purchase, but this beats standing in line for a half an hour or more.
 If the line is long and you do not have advance purchase tickets, you can still buy them online.
 We purchased tickets for the next time slot and walked right in, avoiding the line.
-We will do anything to avoid waiting in line!!

 To purchase your tickets online, visit the Trinity College website.